Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 To maintain a good flow of coffee, adjust the heat by 50%.
 If using an electric stove, consider reducing the heat by half.

-1. Start With Hot Water in the Bottom Chamber
+1. Start with Pre-Heated Water in the Base

-Hot water also helps maintain a consistent temperature throughout the brewing cycle, resulting in a more flavorful and well-extracted cup of coffee.
+Hot water also helps maintain a consistent temperature throughout the brewing cycle, producing a more flavorful and well-extracted coffee.

-Remember to fill the bottom chamber below the safety valve level with best-filtered room temperature water for optimal results.
+For optimal results, remember to fill the bottom chamber below the safety valve level with water at the best-filtered room temperature.

 This temperature ensures optimal extraction and allows the flavors to develop fully.

-3. Reduce Heat to 25% Once Coffee Starts Flowing
+3. Lower Heat to 25% Once Brewing Commences

 By reducing the stove heat to about 25% of its total power, you can ensure a smooth and steady flow of coffee.